Yayoi period: Features

-The Yayoi period is generally accepted to date from 300 BCE to 300 CE.
-However, although highly controversial, radiocarbon evidence from organic samples attached to pottery shards may suggest a date up to 500 years earlier, between 1,000 BC and 800 BC.
-During this period Japan transitioned to a settled agricultural society using agricultural methods that were introduced to the country, initially in the Kyushu region, from Korea.
+The Yayoi period is, generally, accepted to date from circa 300 BC to 300 AD.
+However, although highly controversial, radiocarbon evidence, from organic samples attached to pottery shards, may suggest a date up to 500 years earlier, between ca. 1000 BC and 800 BC.
+During this period, Japan largely transitioned to a more settled, agricultural society, adopting methods of farming and crop production that were introduced to the country (initially in the Kyūshū region) from Korea.

-The earliest archaeological evidence of the Yayoi is found on northern Kyūshū, but that is still debated.
+The earliest archaeological evidence of the Yayoi Period is found on northern Kyūshū, though that is still debated.
 Yayoi culture quickly spread to the main island of Honshū, mixing with native Jōmon culture.

-The name Yayoi is borrowed from a location in Tokyo where pottery of the Yayoi period was first found.
-Yayoi pottery was simply decorated and produced using the same coiling technique previously used in Jōmon pottery.
+The name Yayoi is borrowed from a location in Tokyo, where pottery of the Yayoi period was first found.
+Yayoi pottery was simply decorated and produced, using the same coiling technique previously used in Jōmon pottery.
 Yayoi craft specialists made bronze ceremonial bells (dōtaku), mirrors, and weapons.
 By the 1st century AD, Yayoi people began using iron agricultural tools and weapons.

 As the Yayoi population increased, the society became more stratified and complex.
 They wove textiles, lived in permanent farming villages, and constructed buildings with wood and stone.
 They also accumulated wealth through land ownership and the storage of grain.
 Such factors promoted the development of distinct social classes.
 Contemporary Chinese sources described the people as having tattoos and other bodily markings which indicated differences in social status.
 Yayoi chiefs, in some parts of Kyūshū, appear to have sponsored, and politically manipulated, trade in bronze and other prestige objects.
 That was made possible by the introduction of an irrigated, wet-rice agriculture from the Yangtze estuary in southern China via the Ryukyu Islands or Korean Peninsula.
-Wet-rice agriculture led to the development and growth of a sedentary, agrarian society in Japan.
-Local political and social developments in Japan were more important than the activities of the central authority within a stratified society.